Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from China and from Manila.
+I'm losing my edge to the kids from Kazakhstan and from Toronto.

 But I was there.